DSCKabarak/ComradeMarketPlace/back-end/README.md

 # CMP Backend
-The CMP backend is built using the Django web framework.
-It handles all of the data storage and business logic for the Comrade Market Place.
-## Getting Started
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will help you set up the Comrade Marketplace Backend on your local machine for development and testing purposes.

 ### Prerequisites
-- `Python 3.6` and above
+- `Python 3.10` or higher
-- `django  4.1.1`
-- Postgresql => Version 13
+- PostgreSQL 13 or higher
 ### Generating a Secret Key (This is Optional)
 1. Run the following command to generate a new secret key:
 ```